Towards robust vision by multi-task learning on monkey visual cortex: Related work

-Finally, previous work, summarized by \citet{yamins2016using}, found a strong correlation between how well a neural network performs on a classification task and how well it predicts brain neural responses.
+Finally, previous work, summarized by \citet{yamins2016using}, found a strong correlation between how well a neural network performs on a classification task and how well it predicts neural responses.
 Recent work by \citet{dapello2020simulating} also found that robust networks tend to be better at predicting V1 responses in macaque monkeys than non-robust models.
-They also reported a correlation between the brain-likeness on the representational level of a network and robustness, without explicitly training on neural data.
-In this work, we show similar results on the representational level by directly co-training on neural data (see section~\ref{brain_likeness}).
+They also reported a correlation between the brain-likeness on the representational level of a network and robustness, without explicitly training on neural data, as the model architecture was hand-crafted to emulate V1.
+In this work, we show similar results on the representational level by directly co-training on neural data while using an established image classification architecture (see sections~\ref{sec2} and \ref{brain_likeness}).
+Therefore, we believe that our approach of learning a neurally informed representation from data is more flexible and readily generalizable in comparison to \citet{dapello2020simulating}.
+For example, extending our MTL approach to higher brain areas is straightforward to do, whereas that is not immediately clear with the approach from \citet{dapello2020simulating}.
+Finally, we think that \citet{dapello2020simulating} supports our results about transferring properties of V1 into our network, especially that the similar behavior on the ImageNet-C test set, with "weather" corruptions also having a weaker performance than the rest, supports the validity of our results.